 Braun Series 3 ProSkin shaver

-Another entry that won't break the bank by any stretch, the Braun Series 3 ProSkin marks a slight upgrade on the Remington R4, with a slightly more sturdy build-quality.
+Another entry that won't break the bank by any stretch, the Braun Series 3 ProSkin marks a slight upgrade on the Remington R4, with a slightly more sturdy build quality.
 It's also got waterproofing and a nice grippy design.

 We probably prefer triple-headed shavers, if we're talking about the quality of the finish we get at the end, but the Series 3 does a creditable job and is a reliable option for a quick shave.

-Philips has a bit of a lock on the shaver market - it's got a range of great options in the more traditional mould.
+Philips has a bit of a lock on the shaver market - it's got a range of great options in the more traditional mold.
 The OneBlade, though, is a bit of a departure.
 It's a sleeker, more unconventional little number, and not everyone gets along with its simplicity.
 We're fans of it, though, and the fact that it's useful for a range of different types of shaving and trimming without needing to swap out chunky heads or parts is a bonus.

-It's also very reasonably priced and easily transported.
+It's also very reasonably priced, and easily transported.
 That's a solid package, all in all.

 Philips Series 5000